6 Virtual Leadership Best Practices

 Does the world need one more blog post about managing teams remotely?
 Yes, exactly one more—this one.

-Here’s a shortlist of virtual leadership practices to considering integrating into your morphing-by-the-hour leadership role to help your teams stay engaged:
+Here’s a shortlist of virtual leadership practices to consider integrating into your morphing-by-the-hour leadership role to help your teams stay engaged:

 1. Schedule and lead short, daily video calls with your entire team.

 Connection is key to culture, productivity, and most importantly, resilience and calm.
 Even the most disciplined of us can “go off the ranch” after reading an inflammatory tweet, provocative social post, or hyperbolic articles (which are reproducing like rabbits) and allow them to warp our sense of reason.
 These calls can be short, fast, and fun.
 Don’t forget to balance gravity with levity.

 2. Create a text or email chain with your team members.

 Start each day with a short check-in—not a check-on.
 “Hey team, good morning.
 Let me know if anyone has any issues developing you’d like to share with me one-on-one.
 Let’s all take 12:00- 1:00 today and totally check-out with some lunch and exercise.
 Hope your day is productive and calm.
 Everyone, please respond with a short update that you’re okay.”

 3. Invest time to call each colleague daily with no agenda, other than to listen and help.

 Ask what you can do for them.
 How you can clear the path?
 What’s in their way?
 You might uncover some obstacles and issues that might be constricting productivity or driving fear.